Table of Contents

 Snapping hip syndrome is characterized by band snapping over the outside of the thigh, deep hip flexor snapping over the front of the hip joint and tearing of the cartilage, or labrum, around the hip socket which can cause a snapping sensation.

 Strains of the muscles around the hip and pelvis can cause pain and spasm.

 Hip fractures are most common in elderly patients with osteoporosis.

 Diagnosis Of Trochanter Bursitis

-Disorders of the hip are diagnosed by direct physical examination.
-The patient is usually lying on his or her side or back and mild pressure is placed over the ridge of the greater trochanter.
+The patient is usually lying on his or her side or back, and doctor places mild pressure over the ridge of the greater trochanter.
 This maneuver usually elicits pain that becomes more powerful with external rotation of the hip.
 The doctor should also ask the patient about his medical history, especially information concerning previous surgery involving the trochanter.

-X-rays are often used, and many times calcium deposits or bony spurs are seen.
+Doctors often use X-rays, and many times calcium deposits or bone spurs can be seen.

 A rheumatological evaluation is also very important primary to rule out some other disorders, such as fibromyalgia.
 It may especially be necessary if the patient has a history of multiple tendon disorders such as shoulder bursitis or low back pain.
 Fibromyalgia is a common rheumatic syndrome that causes pain and weakness in the muscles.